SKrotkih/SimpleOrganizer/README.md

 - undo for task edit data
 - local notifications
 - Reachability the Internet observer: auto switch to local data base when the Internet is disconnected
+- Observing of changes in Settings app for application's preferences.

 Were applied the following design patterns:
 - abstract method;